 Jim Shirey lives and creates in Athens, Ohio.
 Jim works with natural lighting in forests and open fields, Shirey uses a magnification lens and multiple focused images to reveal the sensual world of lush color and form of wildflowers.

 His subjects grow in out of the way places.
 Some are small enough to fit on a fingernail or have become hard to find as a result of climate change and habitat encroachment.

 Born in Chicago, Shirey worked in the steel mills around Gary, Indiana, as a young man.
 He later attained a Ph.D. in mathematics from Purdue University and moved with his wife and two sons to southeastern Ohio, where he worked as a professor of Mathematics until his retirement.

 Jim currently lives with his wife next to a wildlife area.
-Shirey has shown his photography in internationally juried shows throughout the U.S., and has displayed his flower photography in numerous solo exhibitions. firstname.lastname@example.org
+Shirey has shown his photography in international juried shows throughout the U.S. and has displayed his flower photography in numerous solo exhibitions. firstname.lastname@example.org

 7th Place - Courtney Spence - "The Imperial Order"

 Courtney Spence is a young, emerging artist based in Brisbane, Australia.
 Her drawing and printmaking practice explores the concept of narrative and the notion of human intervention within both natural and man-made environments.

 She encourages the viewer to develop a new and more observant way of seeing with her difficult subject choices and high attention to detail.
 The time-consuming process of drawing and printmaking making enables Courtney to build a strong sense of connection to her artworks, something that is extremely important in connecting others to her art practice.